EQAR/deqar-docs/docs/quick_start_guide.md

 >
 >     _Note: the base institution list has been taken from the European Tertiary Education Register (ETER/OrgReg; [https://risis-eter.orgreg.joanneum.at/about/intro](https://risis-eter.orgreg.joanneum.at/about/intro))._
 >
->     _If institutions are missing from the list, please contact the EQAR secretariat: kathryn.mathe@eqar.eu or info@eqar.eu  to arrange for the data to be imported._
+>     _If institutions are missing from the list, please contact the EQAR secretariat: [deqar@eqar.eu](mailto:deqar@eqar.eu) to arrange for the data to be imported._

 ### Get to Know the System